uptane/uptane-standard/uptane-standard.md

     * The ECU key identifier (as defined in {{common_metadata}})
     * Whether the ECU is a Primary or a Secondary

-The inventory database MAY record other information about ECUs and vehicles.
+The inventory database can record other information about ECUs and vehicles.
 It SHOULD record a hardware identifier for each ECU to protect against the possibility of directing the ECU to install incompatible firmware.

 ## In-vehicle implementation requirements

-An Uptane-compliant ECU SHALL be able to download and verify image metadata and image binaries before installing a new image and MUST have a secure way of verifying the current time, or a sufficiently recent attestation of the time.
+An Uptane-compliant ECU SHALL be able to download and verify image metadata and image binaries before installing a new image and SHALL have a secure way of verifying the current time, or a sufficiently recent attestation of the time.

 All ECUs SHALL monitor the download speed of image metadata and image binaries to detect and respond to a slow retrieval attack.
 If the download is slower than a pre-defined threshold, the ECU SHOULD send an alert to the Director repository, for example as part of the next vehicle version manifest.

 Each ECU receiving over-the-air updates in a vehicle is either a Primary or a Secondary ECU.
 A Primary ECU collects and delivers to the Director vehicle manifests ({{vehicle_version_manifest}}) that contain information about which images have been installed on ECUs in the vehicle.
 It also verifies the time, and downloads and verifies the latest metadata and images for itself and for its Secondaries.
 A Secondary ECU verifies the time, and downloads and verifies the latest metadata and images for itself from its associated Primary ECU.
 It also sends signed information about its installed images to its associated Primary.

 All ECUs SHALL verify image metadata as specified in {{metadata_verification}} before installing an image or making it available to other ECUs.
 A Primary ECU SHALL perform full verification ({{full_verification}}).
 A Secondary ECU SHOULD perform full verification if possible.
 If a Secondary cannot perform full verification, it SHALL, at the very least, perform partial verification.
-In addition, it MAY also perform some steps from the full verification process.
+In addition, it can also perform some steps from the full verification process.
 See the *Uptane Deployment Best Practices* document ({{DEPLOY}}) for a discussion of how to choose between partial and full verification.

 ECUs SHALL have a secure source of time.
-An OEM/Uptane implementer MAY use any external source of time that is demonstrably secure.
+An OEM/Uptane implementer can use any external source of time that is demonstrably secure.

 ### Build-time prerequisite requirements for ECUs

 For an ECU to be capable of receiving Uptane-secured updates, it SHALL have the following data provisioned at the time it is manufactured or installed in the vehicle:

 1. A sufficiently recent copy of required Uptane metadata at the time of manufacture or install.
 This is necessary for the ECU to authenticate that the remote repository is legitimate when it first downloads metadata in the field.
 See *Uptane Deployment Best Practices* ({{DEPLOY}}) for more information.
     * Partial verification Secondary ECUs SHALL have the Root and Targets metadata from the Director repository (to reduce the scope of rollback and replay attacks).
-These ECUs MAY also have metadata from other roles or the Image repository if they will be used by the Secondary.
+These ECUs can also have metadata from other roles or the Image repository if they will be used by the Secondary.
     * Full verification ECUs SHALL have a complete set of metadata (Root, Targets, Snapshot, and Timestamp) from both repositories (to prevent rollback and replay attacks), as well as the repository mapping metadata ({{repo_mapping_meta}}).
 Delegations are not required.
 2. The current time, or a secure attestation of a sufficiently recent time.
 3. An **ECU signing key**.
 This is a private key, unique to the ECU, used to sign ECU version reports and decrypt images.
-An ECU key MAY be either a symmetric key or an asymmetric key.
-If it is an asymmetric key, there MAY be separate keys for encryption and signing.
+An ECU key can be either a symmetric key or an asymmetric key.
+If it is an asymmetric key, there SHOULD be separate keys for encryption and signing.
 For the purposes of this Standard, the set of private keys that an ECU uses is referred to as the ECU key (singular), even if it is actually multiple keys used for different purposes.
 Note that while signing keys are required to be unique to the ECU to avoid replay attacks, the secret keys used to decrypt images need not be unique.

 ### What the Primary does